rayrayblue/ray-shopback/README.md

 ```JavaScript
 metaNameList = ['descriptions', 'keywords'];
 ```
-Example: If I want to add name='robots'...
+Example: If I want to check name='robots' is exist or not...

 ```JavaScript
 metaNameList = ['descriptions', 'keywords', 'robots'];